Spring3/website/src/content/aurelins-website/index.md

   - ./aurelins7.png
 ---

 A draft of a website, that I designed for my sister to showcase her 3d modelling portfolio.
+This is also the first project where I used Contentful for data management.

-I also used Contentful for the first time in my project, when working on this website.
+Thanks to the Three.js library and the .gltf format of a 3d asset, it is possible to render 3d models on the web page.